GoogleCloudPlatform/java-docs-samples/dataflow/encryption-keys/README.md

   -Dexec.args="\
     --outputBigQueryTable=$PROJECT:$DATASET.$TABLE \
     --kmsKey=$KMS_KEY_ID \
-    --runner=DataflowRunner \
     --project=$PROJECT \
-    --tempLocation=gs://$BUCKET/samples/dataflow/kms/tmp"
+    --tempLocation=gs://$BUCKET/samples/dataflow/kms/tmp \
+    --runner=DataflowRunner"
 ```

-> *Note:* To run locally you can omit the `--runner` command line argument for it to default to the `DirectRunner`.
+> *Note:* To run locally you can omit the `--runner` command line argument and it defaults to the `DirectRunner`.

 You can check your submitted Cloud Dataflow jobs in the [GCP Console Dataflow page](https://console.cloud.google.com/dataflow) or by using `gcloud`.